-It’s National Wildlife Week, and this year’s theme is Wildlife and Water.
+It’s Garden Wildlife Week, and this year’s theme is Wildlife and Water.
 So let’s have a look at ponds!

 Why have a garden pond?